Our qualified dentists at Nashville Dental Center are here to answer common questions patients frequently have!

 Plaque is a film of food debris, bacteria, and saliva that sticks to the teeth and gums.
 The bacteria in plaque convert certain food particles into acids that cause tooth decay.
 Also, if plaque is not removed, it turns into calculus (tartar).
 If plaque and calculus are not removed, they begin to destroy the gums and bone, causing periodontal (gum) disease.

-Plaque formation and growth is continuous and can only be controlled by regular brushing, flossing, and the use of other dental aids.
+Plaque formation and growth are continuous and can only be controlled by regular brushing, flossing, and the use of other dental aids.

 Brush the outer, inner, and biting surfaces of each tooth.